Center of Excellence in Higher Education

 Ali Ahmed Gold Medal, 2005, M.A examination of department of History, University of Dhaka.

-Lund University, Centre for East and South-east Asian Studies, Sweden.
+Centre for East and South-east Asian Studies, Lund University, Sweden.

 MSc in Asian Studies, June 2010.
 The program is interdisciplinary and provides an advanced knowledge on contemporary issues in Asia together with the analytical and methodological skills to assess social, economic and political developments in the region.

-University of Dhaka, Department of History, Bangladesh.
+Department of History, University of Dhaka, Bangladesh.

 BA (Honors) and MA in History, September 2003 and October 2005 respectively.
 The program covers wide ranging contents of ancient, medieval and contemporary world history along with interdisciplinary courses on Principle of Economics, Political Theories, Social Science and International Relations.